-It is interesting to note that using RotNet features for our transfer learning approach achieves inferior results to both MHRot and our method.
+It is interesting to note that using features learned with RotNet for our transfer learning approach achieves inferior results to both MHRot and our method.
 Only through an ensemble of all rotations, as MHRot does, it achieves strong performance comparable to the MHRot performance.
 MHRot achieved $89.7\%$ in our re-implementation.
-Using the MHRot features as $\psi_0$, we compute the kNN distance of the unadapted features between test set images and train set image transformed by the same transformation.
-By ensembling the 36 transformations - using the average kNN distance, yields $88.7\%$.
-Another metric is computing the average kNN distance between test data transformed under a specfic transformation and the training set transformed by another transformation.
-By using the average same-transformation kNN distance minus the average different transformation kNN distance, achieves $89.8\%$ - a little better than the RotNet performance.
+Using the MHRot features as $\psi_0$, we compute the kNN distance of the unadapted features between the test set images and the train set image transformed by the same transformation.
+When ensembling the 36 transformations - and using the average kNN distance, yields $88.7\%$.
+Another metric we examined is computing the average kNN distance between test data transformed under a specific transformation and the training set transformed by another transformation.
+Using the average same-transformation kNN distance minus the average different transformation kNN distance, achieves $89.8\%$ - a little better than the RotNet performance.